welyab/anjabachen/README.md

 # AN.JA.BA.CH.EN
 ## Another Java Based Chess Engine

-This project is in very initial stage.
+This is a hobbyist chess engine completely programmed in Java.

+### Features

+* FEN Parser and producer